 2. the name and place of residence of each living parent and/or managing conservator and/or guardian;

 3. the reasons why the minor child is seeking the removal and why the court should grant it; and

 4. the purposes for which removal is requested.

-If you or anyone you know has questions pertaining to family law or wishes to have a free 30-minute consultation, please contact a skilled child custody lawyer Arlington TX trusts with experience handling all types of family law cases including divorce, custody, adoptions and child support.
+If you or anyone you know has questions pertaining to family law or wishes to have a free 30-minute consultation, please contact a skilled child custody lawyer at Arlington TX trusts with experience handling all types of family law cases including divorce, custody, adoptions, and child support.

 Thanks to our friends and contributors from Brandy Austin Law Firm, PLLC for their insight into family law practice.